LeSnakk/Antistract/README.md

 #### My Plans ####
 Devise your own Time blocking plans.
 Try around and create a plan that suits you best.

-## Disclaimer
+## Disclaimers
-Not all system and Microsoft Store applications may be blacklistable due to Windows restrictions.
+- Not all system and Microsoft Store applications may be blacklistable due to Windows restrictions.
+- Requires administrator permissions in order to be able to access Windows' process structures.
+- Application has not been signed (yet).

 - - - -